open-feature/community/config/README.md

   - admins-1
 ```

-### ... set a member as emiritus?
+### ... set a member as emeritus?

 > **Warning**
-> First discuss this with the community and the member you want to set to emiritus state.
+> First discuss this with the community and the member you want to set to emeritus state.

 Remove the member from all `workgroup.yaml` files, and other teams within the `org.yaml`.

 If the user used to be an Admin of the organization moves them from `admins` to `members` in the `org.yaml`.